chernistry/RightLayout/README.md

 ### 2. Install

 Double-click the PKG file and follow the installer prompts.
-OMFK will be installed to your Applications folder.

 ### 3. Grant Accessibility Access

-On first launch, macOS will ask for Accessibility permission.
+On first launch, macOS will ask for Accessibility permission:

 1. Open **System Settings → Privacy & Security → Accessibility**
 2. Enable **OMFK**